What Is Hypothyroidism?

 In Hashimoto thyroiditis, autoreactive T lymphocytes infiltrate the thyroid gland and, together with anti-TPO and anti-thyroglobulin antibodies, destroy thyrocytes (the hormone-producing cells).
 Destruction is gradual — it takes years until functional reserve is insufficient to maintain normal hormone levels.

 The typical progression is: euthyroid phase with positive antibodies (years), subclinical hypothyroidism (elevated TSH, normal free T4), and finally overt hypothyroidism (elevated TSH, low free T4).
-Not all patients with Hashimoto progress to overt hypothyroidism — some remain subclinical indefinitely.
+Not all Hashimoto patients progress to overt hypothyroidism — some remain subclinical indefinitely.

 Symptoms